Atonalism/DFA/README.md

 M = (alphabet, set of all states, set of transitions, initial state, set of final states)

 # Run
-In terminal, to compile, run:
+In the code directory, open the terminal and to compile run:

 g++ dfa.cpp -o name_exec